textadventures/quest/docs/shop.md

 ### One Command

 The system uses verbs to handle purchasing, but it is easier to use a command for selling, as the player might try to sell anything.
-So create a new command, and put this as the pattern:
+So create a new command (go to "Commands" in the left pane, then click "Add" in the right pane), and put this as the pattern:

 > sell #object#